 \subsection{Estimating True Recall}

-We note that similar to other assisted labeling settings, our setup enables large-scale comparison of linking precision, but does not provide an estimate of true recall, since only candidate links were annotated.
-To estimate true recall, we conducted a supplementary experiment where we exhaustively label \textit{all} links on a small subset of approx. 10\% of \texttt{REVIEWS-HE} and \texttt{NEWS-HE} resulting in 102 links for reviews and 80 for news.
-We use this subset to estimate true performance of the link suggestion approaches.
-As Table~\ref{tab:true_recall_results} demonstrates, across both domains, \texttt{R+LLM} substantially improves recall and precision over retrieval-only baselines, similar to our main results.
-This confirms that LLMs capture links that retrieval alone misses, and validates our framework’s effectiveness in high-recall scenarios.
-We provide details and additional analysis in Appendix~\ref{app:manual_recall}
+Similar to other assisted labeling settings, our setup does not provide an estimate of true recall, since only candidate links were annotated.
+To measure true recall, we conducted a supplementary experiment where we exhaustively labeled \textit{all} links on a small subset of approx.\ 10\% of \texttt{REVIEWS-HE} and \texttt{NEWS-HE}, resulting in 102 links for reviews and 80 for news.
+We use this subset to estimate the true performance of the link suggestion approaches.
+As Table~\ref{tab:true_recall_results} demonstrates, across both domains, \texttt{R+LLM} substantially improves recall and precision over retrieval-only baselines.
+As expected for an intersection strategy, the \texttt{Both} method demonstrates a drop in recall, and consequently does not outperform \texttt{R+LLM} on overall F1.
+This demonstrates that while \texttt{Both} can serve as a conservative high-confidence filter in annotation settings, it is not a balanced solution when considering recall.
+Note that in the main human study (Table \ref{tab:human_eval_link_agreement}), higher acceptance rates are due to annotating top-$k$ candidates only, whereas Table \ref{tab:true_recall_results} measures full-corpus metrics.
+We provide details and additional analysis in Appendix~\ref{app:manual_recall}.
+In sum, LLMs capture links that retrieval alone misses, and validates our framework’s effectiveness in high-recall scenarios.